proxy-di/proxydi/README.md

 Core features:

 - Uses Stage 3 decorators, supported in TypeScript 5.x ([examples repository](https://github.com/proxy-di/node-ts-examples)) and Babel via babel-plugin-proposal-decorators ([examples repository](https://github.com/proxy-di/node-babel-examples))
-- Automatically resolves circular dependencies with no performance impact
+- Automatically resolves circular dependencies with no persormance impact
 - Resolves dependencies in the context of a particular container
-- Supports hierarchical containers with the ability to resolve dependencies in both directions
+- Matches dependencies by unique identifiers or automatically using class names and property names
 - Currently under active development, the API may change until version 0.1.0

-Experimental features:

-- Construtor injections (see unit tests for examples)
-- Matches dependencies by unique identifiers or automatically using class names and property names

 ## Quick start